Polyurethane may cause bubbles on the wood surface due to many different reasons.

 Using the blow torch method between coats is ideal if you want to prevent or fix water-based polyurethane bubbles from getting trapped between coats.

-Be patient, follow the tips above, and wait for each coat to dry completely before sanding out any bubbles and applying the next coat, and you’ll be well on your way to a flawless finish.
+Be patient, and wait for each coat to dry completely before sanding out any bubbles and applying the next coat.

 Share the post "How to Fix Bubbles in Polyurethane Using a Torch?"